statirjs/page/content/react/contributing_guide.md

 #### Sending a pull request

-For new feature or bugs fix, please open an issue with a proposal (do not forget code refactoring, stylings and tests).
+For new feature or bug fix, please open an issue with a proposal (do not forget code refactoring, stylings and tests).
 Main steps to create pull request:

 1. fork the repo

-2. create a new feature branch based off the master branch
+2. create a new feature branch based off the dev branch

 3. make sure all tests pass and there are no linting errors